ghaerr/microwindows/Readme.md

 ## Areas where Microwindows can be used are:

+- NEW: supports running multiple simultaneous Win32 apps on Linux, OS X and in a browser
 - run X11 or Win32 applications in a browser using EMSCRIPTEN
 - provide an excellent GUI for small embedded devices with FLTK, TinyWidgets or Win32
 - port the FLTK GUI toolkit to small platforms